HawToo/brainly-ad-blocker/README.md

 git clone https://github.com/your-username/brainly-ad-blocker.git

 2. **Integration:** Refer to the detailed integration guide in the `docs` folder to seamlessly integrate the ad blocker into your preferred browser.

+3. **Dealing with Issues:** In some cases, attempting to inspect the website might trigger a warning and potentially lead to a block.
+If this happens, follow these steps to resolve the issue:
+- **Delete Cookies:** Open the Brainly website and proceed to delete cookies associated with the website.
+Here's how:
+  1. Navigate to the Brainly website.
+  2. Open the browser inspector (usually with `Ctrl + Shift + I` or `Cmd + Option + I`).
+  3. Go to the "Application" tab.
+  4. In the left sidebar, click on "Cookies" under "Storage."
+  5. Right-click on the website's domain and select "Clear" to remove cookies.
+  6. Refresh the website, and you should be able to access it without issues.

-3. **Enjoy Ad-Free Learning:** Once integrated, you're all set!
+4. **Enjoy Ad-Free Learning:** Once integrated and any issues resolved, you're all set!
 Enjoy a distraction-free learning journey on Brainly.

 ## Contribution